-You choose grilled chicken over fried, you try to have a few veggies each day, and you turn down dessert—most of the time.
-But can you be sure your body is getting the nutrients, protein, and minerals it needs?
+You may think you eat a pretty healthy diet.
+You choose grilled chicken over fried, you try to have a few veggies each day, and you turn down dessert—sometimes.
+But can you be sure you’re fully nourished, that your body is getting all the nutrients, protein, and minerals for your long-term health?

 Nourishment isn’t just about your weight.
 In fact, being underweight OR overweight are both signs your body isn’t getting exactly what it needs.
 So, what can you do?

 To make sure your diet is optimal for long-term health, ask yourself these questions:

 • Is your body mass index (BMI) between 18.5 and 24.9?
 Not sure?
 Ask your doctor at your next visit or find a BMI calculator online.